 Until recently, there was no special group action system.
 Previously, civil actions had at times been conducted by the counsel team method, in which a team of lawyers collectively represents a group of plaintiffs.
-However, the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (Act No. 96 of 2013) (the Collective Action Act) came into force on 1 October 2016 and it is has been publicly announced that four lawsuits using the new proceedings have been brought to date; in one lawsuit, a judgement was rendered upholding the claim.
-The Collective Action Act introduced opt-in consumer collective actions, which can only be brought by specific certified consumer organisations certified by the prime minister and not by individual consumers.
+However, the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (Act No. 96 of 2013) (the Collective Action Act) came into force on 1 October 2016 and it has been publicly announced that four lawsuits against five business entities using the new proceedings have been brought to date.
+The Collective Action Act introduced opt-in consumer collective actions, which can only be brought by specific consumer organisations certified by the prime minister and not by individual consumers.
 The proceedings consist of two stages: the first stage is to confirm the common liabilities and the second stage is to determine the claim of each opt-in consumer.
-In addition, the new system severely limits the scope of claims that may be subject to the lawsuits, and compensatory claims based on the Product Liability Act (Act No. 85 of 1994) (the PL Act) are out of scope.
+Among the four lawsuits, two cases have completed the first stage with judgments upholding the claims and the proceedings of one case are under way at the second stage.
+In addition, the new system severely limits the scope of claims that may be subject to lawsuits, and compensatory claims based on the Product Liability Act (Act No. 85 of 1994) (the PL Act) are out of scope.